demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 ; ...
 ```

 The rewritten version of `start-app` is a multi-arity function that optionally accepts a parameter to set the `check-asserts` flag.
-Typically in production environment, we can turn off this flag.
+Typically in the production environment, we can turn off this flag.

 To log multiple events, let's add the `write-all!` function, which invokes the `write!` function for each provided events.